-In the second year we jump into US politics, and there is so much going on!
+In the second year we jump into Global Politics, and there is so much going on!
 Is China's rise threatening America?
-What will be the impacts of President Trump's economic policies?
-Will the democrats stage a comeback?
+What will happen in Ukraine after Russia's invasion.
+Why has South Africa taken Ireal to the International Court of Justice?
 We will look at whether the USA can continue to dominate world politics.
-We also ask how much power the US president should have, compared with how much power he does have!
+We also ask how we can prevent conflict, protect human rights and how to save our environment.